lsgs/redcap-extended-randomisation2/README.md

 * **Base assignment probability**: the probability (0-1) that the group calculated to minimize the allocation imbalance will actually be assigned to the randomized record.
 Typically around 0.7.
 (0 would mean the preferred group would *never* be assigned; 1 would mean the preferred group would *always* be assigned.)
 * **Logging field**: select a notes-type field from the target event into which full logging of the minimization and assignment calculations will be recorded.

+*Production Status Configuration Changes:*

-**Note**: Settings for strata weightings, allocation ratios, and base allocation probability are editable in Production status only when no records have yet been randomized using the randomization model.
+Settings for strata weightings, allocation ratios, and base allocation probability are editable in Production status only when no records have yet been randomized using the randomization model.
+The logging field may be changed.

 *Allocation Behaviour:*
 * **Open group allocation**: The next available allocation table entry will have its target field (group) updated with the result of the minimization algorithm.
 * **Concealed allocation**: The result of the minimization algorithm will be recorded to the alternate target column in the allocation table.

+*Allocation Table Generation - Dummy Default Group:*

+The randomization group for the allocated schedule entry is updated with each result produced by the algorithm.
+When using an open group allocation, REDCap requires that the uploaded allocation schedule include a value for the group associated with each entry, a value that will then be updated upon each successful randomization.
+The clarity of the Randomization Dashboard page can be improved by specifying a dummy, placeholder group (e.g. as `0, Placeholder | 1, Intervention | 2, Control`) as the default allocation group in the generated and uploaded randomization schedule, then configuring the dummy, placeholder group to have an allocation ratio of `0`.
+The Dashboard page will then show unallocated entries all in the "Placeholder" group, and only allocated records in the real allocation categories, as they are assigned.

 ### Random Integer in Specified Range
 Generates a random integer between the specified minimum and maximum values (inclusive).